TFEL/Math

 decomposition is used (implemented by the TinyMatrixSolve

-class).The algorithm also provides methods which are meant to display informations about the state of the resolution:
+class).The algorithm also provides methods which are meant to display information about the state of the resolution:

 reportInvalidResidualEvaluation